 Founded four startups, all >$1m revenue, all profitable, sold two, bootstrapped and funded, working on #4 (WP Engine) with 450 employees & hyper-growth in the WordPress Hosting space.

 Earned more than 100,000 customers over four companies, both high-volume touchless sales and >$1m Enterprise sales, both bootstrapped and with a warchest of money.

 I've personally sold both $1,000,000 Enterprise deals on down to $29/mo high-volume customers.
 I'm a geek who learned how to be great at sales and marketing, so I can help you do the same.

 I've built several metrics-driven multi-million-dollar companies.
 Although I'm a code geek, I've always been my own CFO and business analyst, and I help other companies understand which metrics are important, goals, and models.

 I've bootstrapped, bootstrapped-then-raised, and raised.
-I've raised a total of tens of millions as an entrepreneur and invested about a million as an angel.
+I've raised a total of $43M as an entrepreneur and invested about a million as an angel.

 Personally built a dozen products that made money.